 One of the best ways to keep attackers away from your computer is to apply patches and other software fixes on a regular basis.
 By regularly updating your computer, you help prevent attackers from being able to take advantage of vulnerabilities in the software that they could otherwise use to break into your system.

-Choose strong passwords and keeping them safe
+Choose strong passwords and keep them safe

 Avoid using easy-to-guess passwords or passwords based on your personal information such as your last name or login name.
 Use a mixture of lower- and uppercase letters as well as numbers.
 Select especially strong, unique passwords for protecting activities like online banking.
 BTC Markets recommends using a password safe with generated passwords.